hpedskis/google-summer-of-code/README.md

 ##Concept/ Overview

 This summer, for Google Summer of Code, I’ve created a skill for the Amazon Echo which will assist a user in cooking any of the recipes listed in MASTER_RECIPES.txt (All are open source and scraped from allrecipes.com using Jsoup and multi-threading).
-Within src/main, there are two folders, java/recipeIntegration and resources. resources has all of the .txt files needed for setting up the skill through AWS, including the intent schema, the slot types for ingredients and recipes, and the sample utterances.
+I wrote blog posts daily about the work I completed or the problems I was having, all of which are at this link: http://alexaintegration.blogspot.com/ .
+In terms of organization, within src/main, there are two folders, java/recipeIntegration and resources. resources has all of the .txt files needed for setting up the skill through AWS, including the intent schema, the slot types for ingredients and recipes, and the sample utterances.

 The file java/recipeIntegration houses all the code needed to run the program, including all of the file DynamoStorage, containing files for saving state.
 ###A brief overview of the files in java/recipeIntegration is below: